A gas truck explosion in Haiti has killed 62 people and injured dozens more.

 Crowds gathered at the scene, where several of the deceased were left in body bags on the side of the road.

-“We have now counted 62 deaths,” Deputy Mayor Patrick Almonor said, adding that authorities in Cap-Haitien, on the country’s northern coast, were still looking for casualties in neighboring structures.
+“We now have 62 deaths,” said Deputy Mayor Patrick Almonor, adding that investigators were still looking for victims in surrounding buildings.

-Almonor reported a horrifying picture during the explosion, saying he saw scores of 50 people “burned alive” and that identifying them was “difficult.”
+Almonor reported a gruesome scene, saying he saw scores of individuals “burned alive” and that identifying them was “difficult.”

 After losing control while swerving to avoid a motorbike taxi, the truck is thought to have flipped over.

-Passers-by hurried to gather the escaping gas, a rare commodity amid chronic fuel shortages caused by criminal gangs’ grip on the capital Port-au-Prince, according to Haiti’s civil protection service.
+Passers-by hurried to gather the spilled gas, a rare commodity amid chronic fuel shortages caused by criminal gangs’ grip on the capital Port-au-Prince, according to the Haitian public protection service.

-“Following the accident, bystanders took advantage of the opportunity to collect the gas by filling up homemade receptacles — resulting in a devastating explosion that resulted in multiple victims and significant material damage,” the statement stated.
+“Civilians took advantage of the opportunity to collect the gas by filling up makeshift receptacles following the accident, resulting in a terrible explosion that resulted in multiple victims and significant material damage,” civil protection director Jerry Chandler told AFP.

-Around 40 residences in the region were also destroyed, according to Almonor, although no information on the number of victims inside the dwellings was available at the time.
+Around 40 residences in the neighborhood were also destroyed, according to Almonor, but no information on the possible victims inside was known at the time.

-As the injured were transferred to the hospital, the Justinien University Hospital became overburdened.

-A nurse told AFP, “We don’t have the ability to treat the number of critically burned victims.”
+The Justinien University Hospital was bursting at the seams with victims of the incident.

 “The people have been scorched over 60% of their bodies,” he stated.

-“With a shattered heart, I saw the critical state of several of our compatriots,” Prime Minister Henry said after visiting the hospital.
+“With a broken heart, I noticed the grave state of some of our compatriots,” Henry remarked after visiting the hospital.

-Henry arrived via plane, accompanied by more medical personnel.
+The prime minister arrived in style, accompanied by additional medical personnel.
 The Washington Newsday Brief News is a daily newspaper published in Washington, D.C.